jaystockwell/dsla/content/docs/cs/sample.md

   - Frances E. Allen
 ```

+If you'd like.. you can add a custom profile page for each contributors.
+See `/content/contributors/soichi-hayashi` directory and create something similar for each contributor.

 ## Images

 To embed an image on a page, first you will need to add your image under `/static/images` directory, then add something like the following.